-- there is no relevant audit information of which the charitable company's auditor is unaware - The trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+- There is no relevant audit information of which the charitable company's auditor is unaware - The trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-The board intends to maintain the current auditors for the academic year 2022/23 after which time they will review and potentially go back out to tender.
+The board intends to maintain the current auditors for the academic year 2023-2024 after which time they will go out to tender.

-Trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on 14th December 2022 and signed on the board's behalf by:
+Trustees' report, incorporating a strategic report, was approved by order of the board of trustees, as the company directors, on 14 December 2023 and signed on the board's behalf by: